dobriak/dobriak-hugo/content/post/docker-registry-marathonlb-dcos.md

 ```

 ### Installing internal Marathon-LB instance
-If you are running the enterprise version of DC/OS you should create service account for your marathon-lb instance to work correctly.
+If you are running the enterprise version of DC/OS you should create a service account for your marathon-lb instance to work correctly.

-Create a configuration file on your machine (or any machine that has the dcos CLI installed and authenticated) and name it mlbint.json.
+Create a configuration file on your machine (or any machine that has the DC/OS CLI installed and authenticated) and name it mlbint.json.
 Paste the following contents in it:
 ``` json
 {
     "marathon-lb": {